Things to Do in Reno, Nevada’s “Biggest Little City”

 That’s just a sampling.
 You could spend a few hours here just reading all of the signage about the classic cars in those exhibits.
 Even if you have a cursory interest in cars, I’d budget at least an hour and a half.
 This place is dense with autos.

-12. Try your luck at the Atlantis Casino Resort Spa.
+Try your luck at the Atlantis Casino Resort Spa.

 Reno is basically a miniature Las Vegas, but it doesn’t smack you in the face with the gambling as much as the “real” deal.
 That’s preferable for me.

-Any gambling we did do while in Reno seemed to result in more winnings vs. all of our travels to Las Vegas, and I like money.
+Any gambling we did while in Reno seemed to result in more winnings vs. all of our travels to Las Vegas, and I like money.

 Our pick was the Atlantis Casino Resort Spa.
-It was definitely a bit of a sensory overload in there, but that’s the nature of casinos for me.
+It was a bit of a sensory overload in there, but that’s the nature of casinos for me.

 The Peppermill Resort Spa Casino and the Silver Legacy Resort Casino are two more popular Reno casinos.
 Honestly, as it’s not something we do often, any will do for me.
 Consider one that’s well-situated for other things you want to do while you’re in Reno.

-13. Visit the Sky Terrace before you leave.
+Visit the Sky Terrace.

 The Oyster & Sushi Bar on the Sky Terrace and their all-you-can-eat sushi bar were a big draw for choosing the Atlantis as our Reno casino of choice.
 The sushi was fine.
 I prefer my sushi without too many embellishments, and the place was big on the artistic rolls.